September 17, 2014

 September 17 is Constitution Day and Citizenship Day (Constitution Day).
 This day commemorates the September 17, 1787 signing of the United States Constitution.

 This year is the 225th anniversary of the Constitution.

 Each educational institution that receives Federal funds for a fiscal year is required to hold an educational program about the U.S. Constitution for its students.

 This posting is intended to remind affected educational institutions of this responsibility and to provide resources for them to use in developing their program.

-We also encourage participants to visit The National History Education Clearinghouse (NHEC) Web site at www.teachinghistory.org.
-The NHEC is funded by the U.S. Department of Education under contract number ED-07-CO-0088.
-Teaching History.org has posted a "splash page" which provides additional information: http://teachinghistory.org/spotlight/constitution-day.
+We also encourage you to access information about the Constitution on the National History Education Clearinghouse (NHEC) site at www.teachinghistory.org.
+The NHEC is funded by the U.S. Department of Education under contract no. ED-07-CO-0088.
+The NHEC homepage features special, highlighted information on teaching resources for Constitution Day.